ShivaliLN/TraceItAcross/README.md

 - **React.js**: Powers the frontend, enabling a dynamic and interactive user interface.

 ### Blockchain:
-- **Solidity**: Smart contract programming language used for creating the TrackItAcross contract on the Ethereum blockchain.
+- **Solidity**: Smart contract programming language used for creating the TraceItAcross contract on the Ethereum blockchain.
 - **Scroll Sepolia**: The smart contract is deployed on the Scroll Sepolia testnet for lower transaction costs and efficient scalability.

 ### Libraries and Tools: